dmwit/viaje/README.md

 make. xxd really expects exactly 16 bytes worth of hex codes on each line, so if you need to insert or delete something that isn't a multiple of 16 bytes that's going to really suck.

+I have exhaustively tested all three-byte files to ensure this plugin doesn't corrupt them.
+If you want to edit a three-byte file hopefully that makes you feel pretty good.